42Crunch/resources/AzureCloud.md

    }
    ```

-4. Test the secured endpoint setup by invoking https://pixi-secured.42crunch.test - You should receive a message like this one, indicating the firewall has blocked the request (the FW is using a self-signed CA, you will most likely need to accept a security exception in your browser).
+4. Test the secured endpoint setup by invoking https://pixi-secured.42crunch.test - You should receive a message like this one, indicating the firewall has blocked the request.

+   > The API Firewall is configured with a self-signed certificate.
+You will have to accept an exception for the request to work properly.

    ```json
    {"status":403,"title":"request validation","detail":"Forbidden","instance":"https://pixi-secured.42crunch.test/","uuid":"60ec6862-5899-11ea-8376-2354dd014e4d"}
    ```

+   You can also use curl to make the same request, using the -k option to avoid the self-signed certificates issue: `curl -k https://pixi-secured.42crunch.test`

-5. Import the file `postman-collection/Pixi_collection.json` in Postman, and go to the newly imported Pixi project.
+5. Import the  `postman-collection/Pixi_collection.json` file in Postman using **Import>Import from File**.

-6. Create  an environment variable called 42c_url inside an environment called **42Crunch-Secure** and set its value to https://pixi-secured.42crunch.test to invoke the protected API.
+6. Create  an [environment variable](https://learning.getpostman.com/docs/postman/variables-and-environments/variables/) called **42c_url** inside an environment called **42Crunch-Secure** and set its value to https://pixi-secured.42crunch.test to invoke the protected API.
 Create another environment called **42Crunch-Unsecure** with the same 42c_url variable, this time with a value set to http://pixi-open.42crunch.test:8090.
    The final configuration should look like this in Postman:

    ![Postman-Unsecure-Generic](./graphics/Postman-Unsecure-Generic.jpg)

    ![Postman-Secure-Generic](/Volumes/DATA/42Crunch/Source/resources/graphics/Postman-Secure-Generic.jpg)

 7. Select the **42Crunch-Unsecure** environment

 8. Go to the Pixi collection you just imported and invoke the operation **POST /api/register** with the following contents: